Justin T. Brown, Executive Director (He/Him)

-Jasmina Sinanović teaches at the Communications, Arts and Sciences Department at the Bronx Community College and Anthropology, Gender Studies and International Studies Department at the City College by day and is a performing/theatre artist by night.
+Jasmina Sinanović teaches at Anthropology, Gender Studies and International Studies Department at the City College by day and is a performing/theatre artist by night.
 Their research interests are in queer, performance and postcolonial theory as well as the study of the idea of Balkanism.
-She holds an M.F.A. in Dramaturgy from Stony Brook University and M.A. in Theatre from CUNY Graduate Center via Brooklyn College.
+They hold an M.F.A. in Dramaturgy from Stony Brook University and M.A. in Theatre from CUNY Graduate Center via Brooklyn College.

 Patrick Buzzell is a graduate from LIU Brooklyn with a Masters in Education, concentration in adolescent special education.
 Patrick is currently a PhD student in the Urban Education Program at CUNY Graduate Center, with a focus on policy and leadership.
 His previous experiences have included work as a NYC public high school special educator, Gay/Straight Alliance facilitator, and volunteer work with LGBTQIA+ nonprofits.
 He is looking forward to teaching at a CUNY institute and having the opportunity to advocate for LGBTQIA+ youth as part of his research and field work.

 If you have general inquiries, you can contact the office via e-mail email@example.com.
 Our office is open at different times on different days so please let us know if you would like to visit.